What is SSL?

 QuickSSL is a web server certificate that allows consumers and web sites to conduct safe e-commerce with encrypted SSL connections.
 QuickSSL web server certificates are compatible with 99% of all browsers.
 Historically, most SSL certificates cost $350 or more.
 Quick SSL relies on GeoTrust’s fully automated systems to verify that a certificate purchaser has appropriate administrative rights to a web server’s domain — all within ten minutes.
 With QuickSSL, you can assure your customers that their transactions and information are secure on the Internet without having to pay an unreasonable price.

-QuickSSL Premium comes with all the features and benefits of QuickSSL, but also includes the QuickSSL Premium smart seal with dynamic date/time stamp.
+QuickSSL Premium includes a smart seal with dynamic date/time stamp.
 The smart seal is dynamically generated by GeoTrust and ensures that GeoTrust has authenticated the domain.
 Visitors to your site will also be able to click on the smart seal to verify that your certificate is still valid with GeoTrust, giving your customers and extra piece of mind.

 What is True BusinessID?